Flooring Trends UK 2026: Seamless Low-Maintenance

 One of the most notable trends is the increased use of seamless flooring systems.

-Unlike tiles or planks, seamless floors have no joints or grout lines, which makes them easier to clean, visually calmer, and less prone to trapping dirt or moisture.
+Unlike tiles or planks, seamless floors have no joints or grout lines.
+This makes them easier to clean, visually calmer, and less prone to trapping dirt or moisture.

 Resin flooring is the most common seamless system being adopted in residential settings, particularly in functional spaces such as kitchens, bathrooms, hallways, home gyms and garages.